 The Botanic Gardens on the western side of Sippy Downs features rock pool, wetlands, fern glades, sculpture gardens and a wonderful array of flora and fauna including the whipbird and fairy wren.

 Just 10 minutes’ drive west of Sippy Downs is the bustling seaside hot-spot of Mooloolaba.

-Sippy Downs is three minutes off the Bruce Highway.
+Sippy Downs is three minutes off the Bruce Highway and is home to the University of the Sunshine Coast.
 A range of accommodation options can be found at Mooloolaba including holiday resorts, self-contained units, holiday rentals, and backpacker hostels.

 Note: Information on listed products and services are provided by the operator and were correct at the time of publishing.
 Rates are indicative based on the minimum and maximum available prices of products and services.
 Please visit the operator’s website for further information.
 All prices quoted are in Australian dollars (AUD).